Purchase of apartments on foreign markets

 Special Market Niches – Investment Properties in Georgia

-The growing popularity of remote work is creating a new market segment – apartments tailored to the needs of digital nomads.
+The growing popularity of remote work creates a new market segment – apartments tailored to the needs of digital nomads.

 Characteristics of an ideal facility: